Please ensure Javascript is enabled for purposes of website accessibility

 Your working appliances can be donated, which is always a good idea.
 Access to a functional stove or oven would greatly assist various important causes and organizations.
 Imagine places like hospitals, churches, private schools, and daycare centers.
 Donating to a local secondhand store that benefits a good cause is another option.

-3. Recycle Your old Stove & Reduce Waste
+3. Recycle Your Stove and Reduce Waste

 When kitchen equipment dies on you, it’s time to get a new one.
 It doesn’t function, and the price of fixing it would exceed the appliance’s value.
 Getting some help loading it into a truck and driving it to the nearest garbage dump is an appealing option.